 Some smaller Dash Cams do not have a screen to display the current footage.
 A screen is not absolutely necessary, the camera will still provide the same level of protection.
 However, a screen display can be quite useful in the event of an accident.
 The Dash Cam can be removed from the vehicle (battery life usually lasts 1-2 hours) and used to show other parties (including Police) at the scene, exactly what has occurred.

 A screen display is also very useful in setting up the Dash Cam to make sure it is level, there is nothing obscuring the lens and to see the exact view to be recorded.

-Typically, 2-3 minutes of HD video require 100 MB of storage space.
+Typically, 2-3 minutes of HD video require 100 MB of storage space on a Full HD Dash Cam.
 However, varying levels of HD video quality will make a difference.
 32Gb MicroSD card will store approximately 7-8 hours of video from a Full HD Dash Cam, about 5-6 hours from a Super HD.
+But with the newer 4K Dash Cams we have found that a 32GB card will only record about 2 hours of video due the high resolution.
 You can usually get a little more recording time with audio disabled, recording video only.
-For most of us, a 32Gb memory card will usually suffice.
 You can later transfer the files to another storage medium for editing or uploading.